 - Thought leader in the consulting industry with a strong focus on strategy

-- Intellectual culture that prioritizes creativity and academia
+- Intellectual culture that prioritizes creativity

 - Unique programs offered to top performers